-Sector and type of work (eg planning of development) Action Short term 1-3 years Medium term 3-5 years Long term 5-10 years 7.
-Te Kopahou / Card eys Gully 7.1 Planning Skyline Track through Careys Gully - Include a review of the four-wheel drive guidelines.
-Assess track conditions C 2 S 1 Identify opportunities to develop track links as part of any future subdivision of the private land between Ohiro Road and Mitchell Street.
+7. Te Kopahou/Careys Gully

+7.1 Planning Skyline Track through Careys Gully - Include a review of the four-wheel drive guidelines.
+Assess track conditions.
+C 2 S 1 Identify opportunities to develop track links as part of any future subdivision of the private land between Ohiro Road and Mitchell Street.
 C 2 S Subject to future Brooklyn War Memorial - Investigate better signs/wayfinding from Mitchell Street, and opportunities to better promote the site and site history.
-C 2 S 1 Initial planning for part of the Rural Coastal Connection.
+C 2 S √ Initial planning for part of the Rural Coastal Connection.
 Requires joint planning exercise (WCC, Greater Wellington, DOC, Terawhiti, Meridian).
 Consider separating uses (pedestrian/vehicles) in parts between Owhiro Bay and Sinclair Head (as called for in the South Coast Management Plan).
-Upgrade signage on existing tracks R 2 S. Partly started, Ongoing Further track work in this area will be considered as part of a future master plan.
+Upgrade signage on existing tracks.
+R 2 S. Partly started, Ongoing

+Sector and type of work (eg planning of development) Action Short term 1-3 years Medium term 3-5 years Long term 5-10 years Further track work in this area will be considered as part of a future master plan.
 1 7.2 Development Mitchell Street Play area - Consider signs to direct users to Elliot Park for kick-about space.
+C 1

-C 1 8.
-Grenada North/B elmont Regional Park/Tawa 8.1 Planning Work with the landowners between Redwood Bush, Tawa Reserves and the Outer Green Belt to negotiate access for walking and cycling as part of the subdivision of Upper Stebbings Valley.
+8. Grenada North/Belmont Regional Park/Tawa

+8.1 Planning Work with the landowners between Redwood Bush, Tawa reserves and the Outer Green Belt to negotiate access for walking and cycling as part of the subdivision of Upper Stebbings Valley.
 A 2 L All ongoing Work with Friends of Tawa Bush to develop link between Wilf Mexted and Woodburn Reserves and into Willowbank Park.
 A 2 L Investigate the establishment of a cross-valley link between Glenside and Grenada Village via Mark Avenue extension.
-A 8.2 Development Develop a track from Horokiwi to Seton Nossiter Park via Lincolnshire Farm and Belmont Gully C 2 S Ongoing 9.
-Newlands, Johns onville and Churton Park 9.1 Planning Investigate the development of a link between Horokiwi and Belmont Regional Park.
+A 8.2 Development Develop a track from Horokiwi to Seton Nossiter Park via Lincolnshire Farm and Belmont Gully.
+C 2 S Ongoing

+9. Newlands and Johnsonville

+9.1 Planning Investigate the development of a link between Horokiwi and Belmont Regional Park.
 New tracks between Horokiwi Road and Lincolnshire Farms (include Reservoir Ridge).
 Planning required in relation to reserves agreement.
-A 2 L ✓ Finalise route options to complete the Harbour Escarpment Walkway - subject to obtaining landowner access.
-A 2 L 1 The Council and the landowner at Stebbings Valley have an agreement that includes establishing new tracks in new reserves that will be developed and opened to the public as the private development progresses.
-Ongoing Planning/Development - New track from the Mark Avenue end of Seton Nossiter Park to Middleton Road - Involves a connection over motorway.
+A 2 L Finalise route options to complete the Harbour Escarpment Walkway - subject to obtaining landowner access.
+A 2 L 1 Planning/Development - New track from the Mark Avenue end of Seton Nossiter Park to Middleton Road - Involves a connection over motorway.
+1 Investigate access from Miles Crescent and links to Harbour Escarpment.
+1 Investigate linkage from Harbour Escarpment to Tyers Stream (to Cashmere Ave) via Tyers Road.
 1 9.2 Development Complete the Harbour Escarpment Walkway from Waihinahina Park in Memory of Dennis Duggen to Ngauranga.
 Includes short section of new track at Brandon's Rock (Council land), new link from Gilberd Bush reserve to Waihinahina Park, and Gilberd Bush Reserve via Bellevue subdivision to Brandons Rock.
-A 2 P ✓
+A 2 P

+10. Trelissick Park and environs

+10.1 Planning Investigate a new track link into Highland Park to provide a second park entrance from Wadestown.
+Oban Street is the most likely route for a connection.
+C 2 S 1 Continue to investigate opportunities for pedestrian access into Tyers Stream Reserve.
+C 2 S 1 Investigate a link from Homebush Park around to Tyers Stream Reserve as part of future subdivision of land above Jarden Mile.
+C 2 L 1